mjborelli/ECO395M/My Work/Homework/Homework-1.md

 The following are the Root Mean-Squared Errors (RMSE) for each of the trim types at specified:

-    # I originally wanted to do inline code to display the values, but they would not translate to R correctly.

 ### Trim: 350

 -   (K = 5) = 10550.83